hrz-unimr/shrtn/README.md

 does it provide any means of *access control* (e. g. for stats display).
 This is by design, as we firmly believe that these should be taken care of by a reverse proxy in front of your application.
-So, in other words: **shrtn.js has not been designed to run „web-facing“ itself, but behind a „real“ webserver.** Use it at your own risk.
+So, in other words: **shrtn.js has not been designed to run „web-facing“ itself, but behind a „real“ webserver.**

 ### Development